If you want to change the wheels on your disc brake road bike, here are 20 pairs of the best disc brake wheels from under £300 to over £2,000.

-Most of today's road bikes that use thru axles take 12x100mm at the front (the diameter is 12mm, the length is 100mm) and 12x142mm at the rear.
+Most of today's road bikes that use thru axles take 12x100mm at the front (the diameter is 12mm, the distance between the dropouts is 100mm) and 12x142mm at the rear.
 However, some disc brake bikes take 15mm thru axles (or even 9mm thru axles) and some have a 135mm rear spacing, although this is uncommon.

-Just make sure that you get the right adaptors in order to replace like with like.
+Just make sure that you get the right adapters in order to replace like with like.

-There are two different standards for fixing disc brake rotors to wheels: Shimano's Centerlock and 6-bolt.
-If you have a preference for one system, make sure the wheels are compatible (or be prepared to buy an adaptor).
+There are two different standards for fixing disc brake rotors to wheels: Shimano's Center Lock and 6-bolt.
+If you have a preference for one system, make sure the wheels are compatible (or be prepared to buy an adapter).